 This is a great strategy.
 I’ve been encouraging folks to do something similar: it’s called bundling gifts.
 The idea, as you noted, is to alter the timing of your charitable giving game plan to pack the biggest punch.
 The reason, of course, is that with the doubling of the standard deduction (you can see the 2018 tax rates and other tax changes here), there’s a reduced incentive to itemize.
 Since you must itemize to claim a charitable deduction, some taxpayers won’t benefit by giving to charity in one year.

 So, for example, instead of donating $1,000 annually for each of five years, consider giving $5,000 all at once.
 It’s the same gift as before, but if you coordinate it with your other potential deductions, you can take advantage of the deduction in a year you itemize.

 One thing to keep in mind: as the law currently stands, the standard deduction/Schedule A scheme will remain in place through 2025.
 I tell taxpayers to plan using today’s laws because what one administration puts in place, another can take away – speculation is hard at the best of times.
-We aren’t sure what’s going to happen in 2026 but we have some inkling what should happen for the next seven years.
+We aren’t sure what’s going to happen in 2026, but we have some inkling about what should happen for the next seven years.
 Keep those dates in mind when planning.